OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNetwork.rst

         This property has id ``3.2``.

+    .. _ocanetwork_linktype:

+    .. cpp:member:: const OcaNetworkLinkType LinkType

+        Network link type - e.g. wired Ethernet, USB, ...
+See the OcaNetworkType enum for details.
+This is a read-only property whose value is fixed to the class that is inherited from OcaNetwork to implement each specific type of network.

+        This property has id ``3.1``.

-    .. _ocanetwork_controlprotocol:
+    .. _ocanetwork_mediaports:

-    .. cpp:member:: OcaNetworkControlProtocol ControlProtocol
+    .. cpp:member:: OcaList<OcaONo> MediaPorts

-        Type of control protocol used by the network (OCAnn) or NONE if this network is not used for control.
+        Deprecated property.
+Always is empty.
+Media transport is now managed by the class **OcaStreamNetwork.**

-        This property has id ``3.3``.
+        This property has id ``3.7``.

     .. _ocanetwork_mediaprotocol: